Arittra-Bag/Myracle/README.md

-# AI-Powered Test Case Generator for Mobile Apps
+# AI-Powered Test Case Generator

 This project leverages **OpenAI's GPT-4 multimodal API** to generate detailed, structured **test cases** (defined by the user) based on screenshots and optional context provided by the user.
 The tool is designed to generate test cases for web/mobile app features.